agb2k/COMP2042_CW_hcyab2/README.md

 - Broke up classes into separate classes to give each class unique functionality
     - Created the Game class which focuses on initializing the game itself from the Main class
     - Created the AddObjects class which focuses on adding objects to the game from the Main class
+- Renamed classes for easier understanding
-- Renamed the Animal class to Frog for easier understanding
+  - Changed the Animal class to Frog
+  - Changed the Obstacle class to Vehicles
 - Added new classes to provide new functionality
     - The Highscore class helps with the functionality of the newly added high score menu
     - The Mute class helps add the option to mute the game with the click of a button